 The bread is at it’s best soon after baking but may be enjoyed within a day or frozen, thawed and reheated when needed.

-To make one large loaf or focaccia, slip the dough onto the prepared baking tray and with oiled hands shape and stretch the dough to make an attractive flat bread.
+Slip the dough onto the prepared baking tray and with oiled hands shape and stretch the dough to make an attractive flat bread.

 Rye Flour Ciabatta Bread